streampulse/sp/templates/logbook.md

 #Mike's Logbook

+###wed20190213
+ + imported australia data from Mike Grace; currently depth and discharge are daily averages; will have to hook up BASE to model these sites accurately
 ###thu20190207
  + updated map to reflect powell data addition
  + repeated all changes on server. powell import complete